zoumo/goset/README.md

 	// In other words, all elements in the given set are also the elements
 	// of this set.
 	IsSupersetOf(b Set) bool

-	// String returns the string representation of the set.
-	String() string

-	// ToThreadUnsafe returns a thread unsafe set.
-	// Carefully use the method.
-	ToThreadUnsafe() Set

-	// ToThreadSafe returns a thread safe set.
-	// Carefully use the method.
-	ToThreadSafe() Set

-	// Range calls f sequentially for each element present in the set.
-	// If f returns false, range stops the iteration.
-	//
-	// Note: the iteration order is not specified and is not guaranteed
-	// to be the same from one iteration to the next.
-The index only
-	// means how many elements have been visited in the iteration, it not
-	// specifies the index of an element in the set Range(foreach func(index int, elem interface{}) bool)

 	// ---------------------------------------------------------------------
 	// Set Oprations